Take the City's Morse Park Pool Survey!

 Section 1.
 Voting Members.

-Open to any person who resides within the boundaries or owns residential property within the boundaries.
+Membership is open to any person who resides within the boundaries or owns residential property within the boundaries of the MPNO.

 Section 2.
 Business Members (Non-Voting).

-Open to any business or commercial property owner within the boundaries.
-Business members may participate in meetings but shall not have voting rights.
+Membership is open to any business or commercial property owner within the boundaries.
+Business members may participate in meetings and discussions but shall not possess voting rights unless the business owner or designated representative independently qualifies as a Voting Member under Section 1 of this Article.

 Section 3.
 Dues & Contributions.